 This medication may make you more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
 Use a sunscreen and wear protective clothing when outdoors.

 Older adults may be more sensitive to the side effects of this drug, especially lactic acidosis or low blood sugar.

 This medication can cause changes in the menstrual cycle (promote ovulation) and increase the risk of becoming pregnant.
 Consult your doctor or pharmacist about the use of reliable birth control while using this medication.

 During pregnancy, this medication should be used only when clearly needed.
-Insulin treatment may be preferred during pregnancy.
-If you are using glyburide during your pregnancy, your doctor may switch you to insulin at least 2 weeks before the expected delivery date because of glyburide's risk of low blood sugar in your newborn.
+Pregnancy may cause or worsen diabetes.
+Discuss a plan with your doctor for managing your blood sugar while pregnant.
+Your doctor may substitute insulin for this product during pregnancy.
+If you are using glyburide during your pregnancy, your doctor may switch you to insulin at least 2 weeks before the expected delivery date because of glyburide's risk of causing low blood sugar in your newborn.
 Discuss the risks and benefits with your doctor.
-Follow your doctor's instructions carefully.

 Additional Glucovance Information

 Glucovance - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration